uukuguy/DB-GPT-Lite/README.md

 npm run dev
 ```

-Open the browser and visit http://localhost:3000
+Open the browser and visit [](http://localhost:3000)

+Set the Database/Sqlite path to DB-GPT-Lite/pilot/data/default_sqlite.db and start a new chat from "Chat Data"

+Create a new knowledge and start a new chat from "Chat Knowledge".

 # DB-GPT: Revolutionizing Database Interactions with Private LLM Technology
 <p align="left">